What Is Periodontal (Gum) Disease?

 Laser therapy is an advanced periodontal technique designed to treat soft tissues of the gums without invasive surgery, bleeding, and/or pain.
 The two laser modalities used at our practice include:

 - The Diode Laser: The Diode laser is an effective tool for removing harmful bacteria from deep pockets surrounding the teeth.
 This innovative laser can also help accelerate the healing process, greatly reduce inflammation, and minimize bleeding.
-Our practice has six Diode lasers, allowing Dr. Mabry and Dr. Vaysman to select the most appropriate option(s) for each patient’s unique needs.
+Our practice has six Diode lasers, allowing our dentists to select the most appropriate option(s) for each patient’s unique needs.

 Please contact North Scottsdale Dental Studio for more information about periodontal disease, or to schedule a consultation.
-With our advanced gum disease treatments, Dr. Mabry and Dr. Vaysman can help you maintain healthy gums and teeth for a beautiful, radiant smile.
+With our advanced gum disease treatments, Dr. Mabry, Dr. Vaysman, and Dr. Murphy can help you maintain healthy gums and teeth for a beautiful, radiant smile.